 Are you ready to take your skills outside of the classroom?
 Here are your steps to success in kinesiology experiential learning.

-At group informational meetings we talk through the steps required to secure an experience and location.
+During office hours we talk through the steps required to secure an experience and location.

 Securing a site is a big process between all those supporting you, but ultimately, you’re accountable completing the steps properly.

 You’re welcome to email questions to the experiential learning coordinator.
 So you can have an informed conversation, be sure to read the information below and talk with your academic advisor before reaching out.

 Use the General Kinesiology Experiential Learning Checklist to be sure you haven't missed any steps.

 Planning credit hours - How many and what type of credits

 You will need 3 experiential learning credits to graduate with your kinesiology degree.

 One credit is equal to 30 total hours over the term, or 3 hours/week of “work” at a site.

 The hours go up exponentially with each credit such as 3 credits are ninety 90 hours.

 These credits are typically completed during the third and fourth year in school.